thomaszwagerman/ukcehthemes/readme.md

 }
 ```

-When `UKCEH_titlePanel` is included in the Shiny app it looks like this:
+When `ukceh_titlePanel` is included in the Shiny app it looks like this:
 ![image](https://user-images.githubusercontent.com/17750766/159720789-dff9186c-7bca-437a-a487-46a57f44e014.png)

 Note how the favicon and tab title have changed: